Principles & Practices

 Active Teaching

-A strategy for delivering curriculum content where the teacher presents, explains, illustrates, and demonstrates content in a way that enables students to meet a learning objective.
+An instructional delivery strategy in which the teacher presents, explains, illustrates, and demonstrates content to enable students to meet a learning objective.
 The three phases of active teaching are Teach and Model, Student Collaboration, and Facilitate Reflection.

 Student Practice